pastelprospects/cassett/content/pages/features.md

       type: TitleBlock
       text: Thank you for patiently waiting
       color: text-dark
-    subtitle: Thank you for patiently waiting
+    subtitle: Thank you for Patiently Waiting
     text: >
       A service that helps businesses to manage their social media accounts and posts.